commercetools/commercetools-sunrise-java/manual/Override.md

 }
 ```

-Then we have to override the `ProductDetailPageContentFactory` so that it creates and initializes our bean instead:
+Then we have to override the `ProductDetailPageContentFactory` so that it creates and initializes our model instead:

 ```java
 import java.util.Locale;